composer/xdebug-handler/README.md

 From PHP 7.1 with the pcntl extension loaded, asynchronous signal handling is automatically enabled. `SIGINT` is set to `SIG_IGN` in the parent process and restored to `SIG_DFL` in the restarted process (if no other handler has been set).

+From PHP 7.4 on Windows, `CTRL+C` and `CTRL+BREAK` handling is ignored in the parent process and automatically enabled in the restarted process.

 ### Limitations
 There are a few things to be aware of when running inside a restarted process.